-1 Includes the effect of hyperinflation.
-2 Substantial acquisitions of spare parts occurred during the year, due to advance purchasing of construction parts by MTN Nigeria for use in the 5G project rollout.
+Includes the effect of hyperinflation.
+Substantial acquisitions of spare parts occurred during the year, due to advance purchasing of construction parts by MTN Nigeria for use Substantial acquisitions of spare parts occurred during the year, due to davorce particularly of construction parts by MTN Nigeria for use in the 5G project rollout.
 These parts have subsequently been re-allocated to capital work-in-progress where they have either remained at year-end or became available for use as network infrastructure depending on the construction completion status at year-end.
-3 The Group acquired controlling interest in also effective 30 June 2021.
+The Group acquired controlling interest in a Yo effective 30 June 2021.
 Refer to note 9.4.2.5.
-4 The Group disposed of MTN Business Solutions Namibia Proprietary Limited in the current year.
-5 MTN SA entered into a transaction in the current year for the sale of its tower infrastructure.
+The Group disposed of MTN Business Solutions Namibia Proprietary Limited in the current year.
+MTN SA entered into a transaction in the current year for the sale of its tower infrastructure.
 Refer to note 5.1.5.